Events

 Book signing bashes

-With a crew of fellow kidlit authors, I signed books at The Writers’ Loft Holiday Bazaar and Book Fair 2015-2018, at Jeff Kinney’s An Unlikely Story Bookstore and Café in Plainville, MA.
+With a crew of fellow kidlit folk, I signed books at The Writers’ Loft Holiday Bazaar and Book Fair, in 2015-2018 at Jeff Kinney’s An Unlikely Story Bookstore and Café in Plainville, MA and later in 2023 at The Writers’ Loft community space in Hudson, MA.

 Afterschool projects